 Historic downtown Twin Falls has undergone a revitalization over the past few years and is quickly becoming a very hip and trendy place to hang out.
 With several blocks of boutiques, shops, restaurants, cafes and a restored historic theater there’s plenty to keep you busy.
 If you enjoy beer you’ll be pleased to hear that the craft brewery scene that’s sweeping the nation is alive and well in Twin Falls.

-Where to stay in Twin Falls
+Where to stay in Twin Falls Idaho

 We like to stay in boutique hotels or cozy bed and breakfasts whenever we can so we chose the Fillmore Inn Bed & Breakfast in downtown Twin Falls.
-The Inn is a beautifully converted Tudor style home with an impressive gourmet kitchen, a comfy lounge with big screen TV and a lovely dining room where sumptuous breakfasts are served.
+The Inn is a beautifully converted Tudor style home with an impressive gourmet kitchen, a comfy lounge with a big screen TV and a lovely dining room where sumptuous breakfasts are served.
 The suites are luxurious and romantic and the one we chose even had a fireplace and jetted tub.
 There’s also a lovely garden but sadly the weather didn’t allow us to make use of it.

 We highly recommend the Fillmore Inn to anyone looking for comfort and luxury in a central location.
 However, if you have kids under 10 or pets you’ll have to stay elsewhere.
 When you see the gorgeous décor and furnishings you’ll understand why.